ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/ton-networking.md

 # TON networking

-The TON Ecosystem uses its peer-to-peer network protocols.
+TON Ecosystem uses its peer-to-peer network protocols.

 - **TON Blockchain** uses these protocols to propagate new blocks, send and collect transaction candidates, etc.